Biological Safety Cabinets: Class I, II & III Explained - biological safety cabinets classes explained

 • BSL rating: BSL-1, BSL-2

-Class I cabinets are relatively rare in modern labs because Class II cabinets provide all the same protection PLUS product protection.
+Class I cabinets are relatively rare in modern labs because Class II cabinets provide all the same protection plus product protection.

-Browse our biological safety cabinet selection →
+Browse our biological safety cabinet selection or compare models on our lab safety cabinet product pages.

 Class II, Type A1

-• Recirculates 70% of air, exhausts 30% through HEPA
+• Recirculates about 70% of the air and exhausts about 30% through HEPA

-• Minimum inflow: 75 fpm
+• Minimum average inflow velocity of 75 fpm

-• Suitable for BSL-1 through BSL-3
+• Used for BSL-1 through BSL-3 work with no volatile chemicals or radionuclides

-Class II, Type A2 (Most Popular)
+Class II, Type A2 (Most Common)

-• Recirculates 70% of air, exhausts 30%
+• Recirculates about 70% of the air and exhausts about 30%

-• Minimum inflow: 100 fpm
+• Minimum average inflow velocity of 100 fpm

 Class II, Type B1

-• Must be hard-ducted to building exhaust
+• Must be hard ducted to building exhaust

-• Minimum inflow: 100 fpm
+• Minimum average inflow velocity of 100 fpm

 Class II, Type B2 (Total Exhaust)

-• Must be hard-ducted to building exhaust
+• Must be hard ducted to building exhaust

-• Minimum inflow: 100 fpm
+• Minimum average inflow velocity of 100 fpm

 BSC Class III (Glove Box)